Toward a new theory of the fractional quantum Hall effect: Laughlin state at

-The density of electrons in the Laughlin state (\ref{LaughlinWFm3}) at $\nu=1/3$ is determined by the formula similar to (\ref{DensExactGS}), \be n_e^{\rm RL}(r)=\sum_{s=1}^{N_{mbs}} \left(A_s^{\rm RL}\right)^2\sum_{j=1}^N |\psi_{L_j^{(s)}}(\bm r)|^2. \ee The normalized density (\ref{DensLaughlin}) is shown in Figure \ref{fig:LaughDens}(a) for $2\le N\le 8$.
-At $N\le 4$ my results coincide with those obtained by Ciftja et al. in Ref. \cite{Ciftja11} by a different method.
-At larger $N$, the Laughlin density behaves qualitatively similarly to the exact electron density if $N\lesssim 5$: both have a maximum at a finite $r$, and this maximum shifts to a larger $r$ as $N$ increases.
+If $N\lesssim 5$, the density of the state (\ref{LaughlinWF}) behaves qualitatively similar to the exact electron density, Figure \ref{fig:DensityExact}(a): both have a maximum at a finite $r$, and this maximum shifts to a larger $r$ as $N$ increases.
 However, quantitatively, the density difference at $r/a_0\ll 1$ becomes very large already at $N\ge 3$, see Figure \ref{fig:LaughDens}(b): while at $N=2$ the Laughlin density differs from the exact one ``only'' by $\sim 8.5$\%, at $N=3$ the difference is already about 34\%, and at $N=4$ and 5 it approaches 50\%.
 At $N=6$ the densities of electrons in the both states become close to each other, but this is a coincidental result of two different trends.
-While for Laughlin electrons $n_{\rm RL}(r\ll a_0)/n_s$ tends to unity at $N\to\infty$, Ref. \cite{Ciftja03,Ciftja04}, the ratio $n_{\rm GS}(r\ll a_0)/n_s$ is close to 1 only because the maximum in the disk center is not yet sufficiently developed.
+While for Laughlin electrons $n_{\rm LS}(0)/n_s$ tends to unity at $N\to\infty$, Ref. \cite{Ciftja03,Ciftja04}, the ratio $n_{\rm GS}(0)/n_s$ is close to 1 only because the maximum in the disk center is not yet sufficiently developed.
 When $N$ grows further, the local density difference becomes huge approaching $\sim 70$\% for $N=7$ at $r\ll a_0$, and the coordinate dependencies of the exact and Laughlin densities becomes \textit{qualitatively} different, see Figure \ref{fig:LaughDens}(c).
 While the exact density shows the formation of a structure resembling a sliding Wigner crystal, with a large density maximum arising in the disk center, the Laughlin density flattens out in the inner part of the disk.